International

 To set up a company:

-Denmark can be considered as a test market and good gateway to the Nordic markets, which have more than 24 million consumers with high purchasing power.
+Denmark can be seen as a test market and a good gateway to the Nordic markets, which have more than 24 million consumers with high purchasing power.
 This is particularly true for consumer products.
-However, it is be more appropriate to choose one agent per country and not one Danish agent covering the whole area, in order to take into account local characteristics.
+However, it will be more judicious to choose one agent per country and not a Danish agent covering the entire area, in order to take local specificities into account.

-The Danish government has endeavoured to create a favourable framework for investors with the dynamic support of the national investment promotion agency (Invest in Denmark), which has a representative office in Paris.
-In the second quarter of 2023, Denmark was ranked No. 1 in Europe and No. 3 worldwide in the "Business Enabling Environment" index, formerly the World Bank's "Ease of Doing Business" index.
+The Danish government has strived to create a favorable framework for investors with the dynamic support of the national investment promotion agency (Invest in Denmark), whose representation is based in Paris.
+So much so that Denmark was ranked in the second quarter of 2023 no.1 in Europe and no. 3 globally according to the “Business Enabling Environment” index, formerly “Ease of doing business” (World Bank).

-English is widely used, particularly in the business world.
-German could be an alternative understood by many if they speak neither English nor Danish.
+English is widely used, especially in the business world.
+German can be an alternative understood by many if you do not know English or Danish.

-Danes have a reputation for being very pragmatic and efficient in business.
-So keep it short and to the point.
+The Danes have a reputation for being very pragmatic and efficient in business.
+So be brief and get to the point.
 Once a decision has been made, it is rare for a Danish businessman to agree to renegotiate what has been agreed.

 Means of Payment & Banking Specificities